 The SPCs may not be suitable investments for you.
 You should not purchase SPCs unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield and market risks of investing in them.
-Certain Risk Considerations on page S-2 highlights some of these risks.
+Certain Risk Considerations on page S-2 highlights

-You should purchase SPCs only if you have read and understood this Supplement, our Giant and Other Pass-Through Certificates (Multifamily) Offering Circular dated February 23, 2017 (the "Offering Circular") and the other documents identified under Available Information.
+You should purchase SPCs only if you have read and understood this Supplement, our Giant and Other Pass-Through Certificates (Multifamily) Offering Circular dated February 23, 2017 (the "Offering Circular") and the other documents identified under Available